 The home must be the principal place of residence of the homebuyer.

-Recapture or Resale provisions must be set forth in detail and written in such a way that the homebuyer can understand them.
+Recapture provisions must be set forth in detail and written in such a way that the homebuyer can understand them.

 The agreement should set forth the amount of HOME assistance provided, the form of such assistance, and the deadline for acquiring the housing unit with the HOME funds, if applicable.

-The agreement should be drafted in such a manner as to ensure compliance with all HOME Program requirements and ensure that the homebuyer fully understands such requirements.
+The agreement should use the template prepared by OHFA to ensure compliance with all HOME Program requirements and ensure that the homebuyer fully understands such requirements.

-Activity and design modifications to funded projects are strongly discouraged.
-Activity and design modifications cannot be made to funded Projects without the prior written approval of OHFA.
+Activity and design modifications to funded developments are strongly discouraged.
+Activity and design modifications cannot be made to funded Developments without the prior written approval of OHFA.

+Activity and design modifications to Homebuyer Assistance programs, exceeding or modifying the parameters of OHFA’s Homeowner Assistance Policies and Procedures, are not permitted except as specifically approved in writing by OHFA on a case by case basis.

 Extensions of Written Agreement periods may, at OHFA’s discretion, be permitted for any HOME Awardee that can demonstrate that the Development is proceeding in a manner such that completion of the Development is certain in the time identified.
 However, Written Agreements cannot be extended beyond the Development completion deadlines set forth in the Final Rule.